[ad_1]

 Thanks,

 This isn't the first time Twitter has responded to abuse violations only after being called to action by a media request for comment.
 On November 2nd, Twitter suspended trolls using misinformation to disenfranchise Black and Latino voters only after being contacted by BuzzFeed News (previously the company replied to an individual user that the tweets did not violate company rules).
 Four days later, when the company responded to user reports of more false voter information, its action again followed an inquiry from BuzzFeed News.
-Likewise, in separate instances this summer, Twitter reversed decisions to keep up an ISIS beheading photo and number of threats of rape only after media inquiries into those incidents.
+Likewise, in separate instances this summer, Twitter reversed decisions to keep up an ISIS beheading photo and a number of threats of rape only after media inquiries into those incidents.

 [ad_2]